eoindn/Predator-Badlands-Simulation/docs/implementation/phase-3-comprehensive.md

 - Can be used for achievement systems or AI decisions
 - Provides metric for agent performance evaluation

+**Better Trap Functionality**
+- Traps are no hidden in the grid since this is more fitting for the idea of a trap
+- Agents will now loose honor for triggering traps

+**Improved Predator Class**
+- More detailed and comprehensive dialogue
+- More detailed challenge dek method that using the get clan status method and relies more on just kills for  brothers relationship

+**Improved Clan Code with new Clan Code class for better OOP practice**
+- Checks for the agent type and determines if the prey is worthy or not
+- Checks for the action done upon the prey such as: fleeing, killing or attacking
+- Penalises agent via honor reduction based the action committed
+- Dek follows the code more strictly

+**Added Weather System to Simulation**
+- Simulation now uses the weather system
+- Suitable effects added to predator depending the weather
+- Needs to be refined slightly

 **Code Location:** `src/core/simulation.py` - `_check_combat()`, `_resolve_combat()`

 ---